Dylsonator/ct4102-character-creator-DylanFliski-main/README.md

-##Character Creator Mechanic
+Character Creator Mechanic
 This project is a Character Creator system, commonly found in racing games, MMOs, and RPGs.
-Built in Unreal Engine 5 using C++, the system allows for character customization without the need for original art assets, utilizing publicly available asset packs with proper academic referencing.
+Built in Unreal Engine 5 using C++, the system allows for character customization without the need for original art assets, utilizing publicly available asset packs.

-Grade: 2:1 (63)

 Features:
 🎨 Color Customization – Modify character colors dynamically.